Yunxia-wang/MerfishCardioMap/README.md

 # 📘 MerfishCardioMap

 ### Overview
-**MerfishCardioMap** is a research toolkit for integrating **MERFISH spatial transcriptomics** data with **scRNA-seq** data to explore spatial gene expression patterns in cardiac development.
-The repository provides data, analysis scripts, and utilities for processing, visualization, and downstream biological interpretation.
+**MerfishCardioMap** is a research toolkit for integrating **scRNA-seq** data with **MERFISH spatial transcriptomics** data to explore spatial gene expression patterns in cardiac development.
+The repository provides data analysis scripts and utilities for processing, visualization, and downstream biological interpretation.

 Key features include:
+- Integration with scRNA-seq reference datasets
 - Preprocessing of MERFISH spatial data
-- Integration with scRNA-seq reference datasets
-- Alternative splicing and differential gene expression analysis
 - Visualization tools for single-cell and spatial domains

 ---